Skip to main content

 1. Timing is Everything

-If you sell your dress within three years of buying it, you’ll catch all the brides who are on the hunt for your specific design.
+If you sell your dress within three years of buying it, you’ll catch all the nearlyweds who are on the hunt for your specific design.
+After that, you’ll only be able to target buyers who aren’t so fussed about the specific dress style or designer they wear for their "I dos".

 If you’ve got a vintage wedding dress, you’re under a bit less time pressure.
-Vintage wedding dresses won’t date as quickly, but it might be worth noting which eras are on-trend and therefore which dresses are likely to sell more.
+Vintage wedding dresses won’t date as quickly, but it might be worth noting which eras are on-trend and, therefore, which dresses are likely to sell more.

 2. Sell it for the Right Price

-It can be hard to know how much to sell your wedding dress for, but here at Hitched we’d recommend you follow these rough guidelines…
+It can be hard to know how much to sell your wedding dress for, but here at Hitched, we’d recommend you follow these rough guidelines…

 • If your dress is less than three years old and has been worn once, charge 50% of the RRP.